Countries are looking at blockchain to fix their ailing offshore banking industries.

 The employee requirement has not been a problem.
 The largest 273 bank has about 400 employees.
 Because of Act 273 and other financial incentives offered by the territory, Puerto Rico is taking a great deal of business away from traditional offshore financial centers.

 In fact, Puerto Rico is the second largest financial center after Cayman.
-With over 50 IFEs and IBEs in operation and but 20 pending, I believe Puerto Rico will surpass Cayman in two years time.
-For more on this topic, see: Tax Planning for an International Bank License
+With over 50 IFEs and IBEs in operation and but 20 pending, I believe Puerto Rico will surpass Cayman in two years’ time.
+For more on this topic, see: Top Cryptocurrency Bank In Puerto Rico To Sell

 For these and other reasons, the offshore financial centers are in trouble and looking for new business paradigms and new income sources.
 Financial centers need ways to opt out of the traditional banking system to reduce the risks and costs of correspondent banking.